-Students with a print impairment, or another condition that might affect their reading, often require their reading to be digitised so that their screen reading software can read the texts.
+Students with a print impairment often require their reading in an alternative format.
 If you have a student with a print impairment taking your module, you will need to ensure that we know which readings they need so that we can provide them with an accessible copy.
-In most cases this is 3 items per week although it will vary according to the individual student’s needs.
-Please check with the student if you are in any doubt.

-You will need to identify the individual items in your reading lists using the tag ‘Accessible format request’ which will alert us to the items that need scanning.
-There are instructions on how to do this below.
-One of the main benefits of this change is that you will no longer need to provide the Library with a separate list.
-The tags will only be visible to list editors and Library staff and no students on your module will be able to view them.
+You will need to identify the individual items in your reading lists using the tag 'Alternative Format Request (SSP)' which will alert us to the items that need scanning.
+The tags will only be visible to list editors and library staff; students on your module will not be able to view them.

-It may also take print impaired students longer to make notes about a text.
-Consider how many texts the student will realistically be able to read and engage with each week.
-As your module progresses, check with the student that the workload is right for them and adjust as necessary.
+As your module progresses, check in with the student that the workload is right for them and adjust as necessary.

 It is important to consider the format of resources you provide and whether these will be accessible to students with a visual impairment.